peque-studio/StoryBread/README.md

 ## Getting Started

-To get started with StoryBread, follow the instructions below to set up the project on your local machine.
+To get started with StoryBread follow the instructions below to set up the project on your local machine.

 ### Prerequisites